PedestrianDynamics/PedestrianDynamics.github.io/content/models/social_force_model/index.md

 ## Obstacle force
 Obstacles exert a force on the agent similar to a static agent.
 Each line segment of an obstacle exerts force on the agent.
-The repulsive force is increases exponentially with decreasing distance.
-When the agent collides with the segment the repulsive forces are increased additionally.
+The repulsive force increases exponentially with decreasing distance.
+When the agent collides with the segment, the repulsive force increases further.
 When colliding, a frictional force also occurs, which acts orthogonally to the repulsive force in the direction to the velocity of the agent

 $$ \overrightarrow{F\_i^{\mathrm{obst}}} = \sum_{o} \overrightarrow{f_{io}\text{.}}$$